What is LinkedIn?

 ADDITIONAL SECTIONS

 The skills section is a great place to include key information that will help others find you easier.
-The limit is 50–Use it to your advantage!
+The limit is 50 skills, so use this to your advantage!
 Fill it up with skills that are relevant to your field, interests, and future pursuits.
 Keep your skills section to what skills will be needed for the field you’re in (or want to be in).
 To get an idea of what skills are prominent in the field of interest, look at the skills of the employees of large companies in the industry.

 Endorsements

-Endorsements are ways that your connections on LinkedIn can let others know that you have the skills you say you have!
-They add validity and weight to what you say you’re good at.
-One way to get them is through giving them!
-When you give people directed, relevant endorsements, they are more likely to return the favor to you.
+Endorsements are ways that your connections on LinkedIn can let others know that you have the skills you say you have.
+They add validity to what you say you’re good at.
+One way to get recommendations is through giving them.
+When you give colleagues relevant endorsements, they are more likely to return the favor to you.

 Recommendations

 Recommendations are messages written by LinkedIn members who recognize the work you’re doing.
-These can be from people like a colleague, coworker, student, or manager.
+These can be from people like colleagues, coworkers, students, or managers.
 You can request recommendations from first-degree connections on LinkedIn.
 Follow this link to find out how.

 Honors & Awards